shashankpritam/fairy/README.md

 # conda install -c bioconda fairy
 ```

+> [!WARNING]
-**Warning**: If you're using linux, conda may require AVX2 instructions (e.g. a newer CPU).
+> If you're using linux, conda may require AVX2 instructions (e.g. a newer CPU) or [have issues](https://github.com/bluenote-1577/fairy/issues/1).
 Source install (option 2) and the static binary (option 3) should still work.

-**Warning 2**: Bioconda install may be [broken right now](https://github.com/bluenote-1577/fairy/issues/1).
-Option 2/3 should still work.

 #### Option 2: Build from source